 So Is pomegranate good for skin?

 If it's good for your body, it's good for your skin.
 This applies pretty much to most plants, fruits, vegetables and leaves.
-Basically, if you can eat it, you can apply it.
+Remember, if you can eat it, you can apply it- the key is to ensure either it is applied fresh or in a naturally preserved and safely formulated cosmetic product.
 Let’s explore pomegranate juice benefits, pomegranate peel benefits and pomegranate seed oil benefits separately.

 Pomegranate juice benefits